All Episodes

 He was speaking from the heart and as an American and saying these are things we need to fix.

-But for with a second term in office, I think we're gonna see all of those things happen.
+But with a second term in office, I think we're going to see all of those things happen.

-So uh he he's he's got a lot that he wants to do for this country.
+So he's got a lot that he wants to do for this country.

 But I mean, if you think about what he's done in two and a half years with all the obstruction and all the resistance from everybody out there, it's pretty amazing to see.

-And think about what would happen if we all work together.
+And think about what would happen if we all worked together.

-Well, I you know, I just don't think that's the case because I think the people on the left, I just got this before me.
+Well, I just don't think that's the case because I think the people on the left, I just got this before me.

-You have Trump supporters lining up for a campaign kickoff more than 40 hours before the rally.
+You have Trump supporters lining up for campaign kickoff more than 40 hours before the rally.

-I I don't see, you know, sleepy, creepy, crazy Uncle Joe doing that, Amy Kramer.
+I don't see sleepy, creepy, crazy Uncle Joe doing that, Amy Kramer.

 No, he's not.